jeff-choy/jeff-choy.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Student Member at the IFoA.
-I am currently a Management Trainee in Actuarial & Data Analytics at the General Insurance Association of Malaysia.
+I was a Management Trainee in Actuarial & Data Analytics at the General Insurance Association of Malaysia.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.